Home & Garden

 Burner types

-Induction ranges are perfect for cooking at a wide range of temperatures.
-They do not get hot unless a pan is placed on it, hence safer than other types.
+Induction ranges are perfect for cooking at a wide range of temperatures and are considered safer than other types, as they do not get hot unless a pan is placed on them.

 Budget